gioui/giouiorg/content/doc/architecture.md

 The problem: You've created a nice new widget.
 You lay it out, say, in a Flex Rigid.
 The next Rigid draws on top of it.

-The explanation: Gio communicates the size of widgets dynamically via layout.Context.Dimensions (commonly "gtx.Dimensions").
-High level widgets (such as Labels) "return" or pass on their dimensions in gtx.Dimensions, but lower-level operations, such as paint.PaintOp, do not set Dimensions.
+The explanation: Gio communicates the size of widgets dynamically via returned `layout.Dimensions`.
+High level widgets (such as Labels) return or pass on their dimensions, but lower-level operations, such as paint.PaintOp, do not automatically provide their dimensions.

-The solution: Update gtx.Dimensions in your widget's Layout function before you return.
+The solution: calculate the proper dimensions of the content you drew with your custom operations, and return that in your `layout.Dimension`.

 ### My list.List won't scroll